Hi, I’m Janine

 We focus on what’s happening now, what’s hard, and what would genuinely help — without pressure or perfectionism.

 And yes, there’s space for laughter and celebrating small wins.
-Joy isn’t extra — it’s part of the work.
+If we don’t laugh at least once, we’ve probably overcomplicated it.

 My Experience & training